 The device offers a backup power input pin.
-This $V{BACK}$ pin allows the device to be backed up by a non-rechargeable battery.
-The RTC is fully operational from 1.8 to 5.5 volts.
+This V{BACK} pin allows the device to be backed up by a non-rechargeable battery.
+The RTC is fully operational from 2.7 to 5.5 Volts and the RTC portion of the X1203 device remains fully operational down to 1.8 Volts.